 - 1 My previous blog posts mainly on gender: We are what we create, and we create who we are, Virtual Existence, Gender and Embodiment, Romp – my first visit to a sex fair.

 - The one exception is chat ‘escort’ clubs 28, which offer cam and voice services.
-They are not irrelevant to gender within virtual worlds, but they are specific to a subset of users. eg autumnrose1128, ‘Voice Friendly Club – 100% Verified Females! – Second Life’, Second Life, 2016.
+They are not irrelevant to gender within virtual worlds, but they are specific to a subset of users. eg autumnrose1128, ‘Voice Friendly Club – 100% Verified Females! – Second Life’, Second Life, 2016 (link no longer available).

 - Erving Goffman, ‘Fun in Games’, in Encounters: Two Studies in the Sociology of Interaction (Indianapolis: Bobbs-Merrill, 1961), pp. 17–84.